biggingernerd/ginger-rest/README.md

 ginger-rest
 ===========

-Easy to use REST interface with MongoDB backend (only mongodb atm)
+Easy to use RESTful API framework

 Install via composer (add to require)
     "ginger/ginger": "dev-master"

 There is a sample implementation available at https://github.com/newestindustry/ginger-example

 Support